-How else can you are at an empty canvas all work or 'Or sit in siler and hear and g thats never been then? gare at a red placet and see aboutory on wheels?
+How else can your are at an empty canvas all work or Or sit in siler and hear and g thats never leen y itten? gare at a red pinet and see aboutory on wheels?

-We my tools for these has of people.
+We me tools for these less of people.

-Why some strong as the crazy ones, we genus.
-Because the people we are zy enough to the they can change the world, are the or who o.
+Why some some as the crazy ones, we genus.
+Because the people we are the zy enough to the they can change the world, are the or who o.